OpenNebula/docs/source/installation_and_configuration/authentication/ldap.rst

 -  ``<user_dn>`` the DN of the user in the LDAP service
 -  ``ldap_password`` is the password of the user in the LDAP service

 Alternatively a user can generate an authentication token using the ``oneuser login`` command, so there is no need to keep the LDAP password in a plain file.
 Simply input the LDAP password when requested.
-More information on the management of login tokens and the ``$ONE_AUTH`` file can be found in :ref:`Managing Users Guide<manage_users>`.
+More information on the management of login tokens and the ``$ONE_AUTH`` file can be found in the :ref:`Managing Users Guide<manage_users>`.

 Update Existing Users to LDAP
 -----------------------------